 A navy blue framed picture of Danielle and her boyfriend, vintage orange candy dish with oranges, an owl (the KKG mascot) waste paper basket and ceramic figurine,note pads, calendars, and the cutest desk plaque HEAD HONCHO finish out this chic work space.

 DREAM, BELIEVE, ACHIEVE

 I knew that Danielle would be spending a lot of time at her desk so I made sure that space with extra comfortable.
 On top of the Jasmina accent chair I placed the Nadia pillow.
 These bolstered sized embroidered pillows came in a set and the other was used on the bed.
-Anchoring the entire room is the Emmerson rug which just so happens to be the reverse pattern of the chair.
+Anchoring the entire room is the Safavieh navy and cream Moroccan Geometric Hudson Rug which just so happens to be the reverse pattern of the chair.
 This playful 8′ by 10′ carpet brightens up the hardwood floors and is so soft with its long pile threads and quatrefoil pattern.